gorcajo/chip8/README.md

 ./run.sh relative/path/to/your/game.ch8
 ```

-## 5. Assembly
+## 5. Instruction set

-I made my own assembly language based on CHIP-8's instruction set.
-I used it just for debugging.
+I made a simple assembly language based on CHIP-8's instruction set, just for debugging, classifying opcodes and organize my work.
+Although there is already another simple assembly language in the Cowgod's reference, in my humble opinion I think it's harder.

 An assembly instruction is composed by a mnemonic and by zero to three operands.
 An operand can be: